Why You Should Never Cancel Health Insurance

 6. Life is Unpredictable

-Finally, life is unpredictable, and unexpected medical emergencies can happen at any time.
 Even if you are young, healthy, and have never had any major medical issues, accidents and illnesses can happen to anyone.
-Having health insurance provides you with a safety net that can help protect you and your family from unforeseen medical expenses.
+Health insurance is protection against the unknown.

 The Bottom Line: Never Cancel Health Insurance